 This time she has been inspired particularly by the British Butterflies to design her first digitally printed wallpapers to sit along side some coordinating lampshade designs also digitally printed on fabric.
 She has designed and made a special laser cut and screen printed mirror surround for a convex mirror, which includes all the butterflies depicted in her wallpapers.

-I feel that the best stories are often found in the background, interesting things are hidden away and this is the case with museums.
-Like icebergs there is more beneath the surface than on show.
+the background, interesting things are hidden away and this is the case with

 I concentrated on the entomological collections of the Museum in the Park and examined the delicate, vulnerable stored moth collections.